-Sixteen of the last twenty runnings of the race have been won by horses aged three, giving them a strike rate of 77%.
-The last five year old winner of the race was Marienbard in 2002, whilst the last four year old to triumph was Solemia in 2012.
+Sixteen of the last twenty one runnings of the race have been won by horses aged three, giving them a strike rate of 77%.
+The last five year old winner of the race was Marienbard in 2002, whilst the last four year old to triumph was Treve in 2014.

-Four year olds have won fourteen of the last forty one runnings of the race,
+Four year olds have won fifteen of the last forty two runnings of the race,

 The domination of three year olds in the Prix De L Arc De Triomphe can be partly atrributed to the fact that they get a significant weight allowance compared with the older horses that run in the race.
 Three year old fillies are asked to race of only 8-8, whilst three year old colts are asked to carry 8-11.
 This compares with older fillies who are asked to race off 9-2, with the older colts on 9-5.